Greyhound racing: History

 Modern greyhound racing has its origins in coursing.
 The first recorded attempt at racing greyhounds on a straight track was made beside the Welsh Harp reservoir, Hendon, England, in 1876, but this experiment did not develop.
-The industry emerged in its recognizable modern form, featuring circular or oval tracks, with the invention of the mechanical, or artificial, hare in 1912 by an American, Owen Patrick Smith.
+The industry emerged in its recognisable modern form, featuring circular or oval tracks, with the invention of the mechanical, or artificial, hare in 1912 by an American, Owen Patrick Smith.
 Smith had altruistic aims for the industry to stop the killing of the jack rabbits and see "greyhound racing as we see horse racing".
 In 1919, Smith opened the first professional dog-racing track with stands in Emeryville, California.
 The Emeryville arena was torn down in February 1920 to make way for the construction of a modern racetrack using the mechanical lure, described in the press as the "automatic rabbit."
 The first race at the new park was on Saturday, May 29, 1920.

-The oval track and mechanical hare were introduced to Britain, in 1926, by another American, Charles Munn, in association with Major Lyne-Dixson, a Canadian, who was a key figure in coursing.
+The oval track and mechanical hare were introduced to Britain in 1926 by American promoter Charles Munn, in association with Major Leslie Lyne Dixson (Note: His name appears in variant forms in published sources, including “Lyne-Dixon”, "Lynne Dixon" and “Lynne Dixson”.), a coursing judge.
 Finding other supporters proved rather difficult, however, and with the General Strike of 1926 looming, the two men scoured the country in an attempt to find others who would join them.
 Eventually they met Brigadier-General Critchley, who introduced them to Sir William Gentle.
 Between them they raised £22,000, and like the American 'International Greyhound Racing Association' (or the I.G.R.A.), they launched the Greyhound Racing Association, holding the first British meeting at Manchester's Belle Vue Stadium.
-The industry was successful in cities and towns throughout the UK – by the end of 1927, there were forty tracks operating.
+The industry was successful in cities and towns throughout the United Kingdom – by the end of 1927, there were forty tracks operating.

-Middle-class reformers were outraged, and the working-class delighted, with the emergence in the late-1920s of Greyhound racing as an entertaining new sport and betting opportunity.
+The emergence of greyhound racing occurred amid wider reformist opposition to commercial gambling in the late 1920s.
+The working-class delighted with the emergence in the late-1920s of Greyhound racing as an entertaining new sport and betting opportunity.
 At first it seemed modern, glamorous, and American, but the middle class lost interest when working-class audiences took over.
 The working class appreciated the nearby urban locations of the tracks and the evening times of the meetings.
 Betting has always been a key ingredient of greyhound racing, both through on-course bookmakers and the totalisator, first introduced in 1930.
 Like horse racing, it is popular to bet on the greyhound races as a form of parimutuel betting.

-Greyhound racing enjoyed its highest United Kingdom attendances just after the Second World War—for example, attendances during 1946 were estimated to be around 75 million based on an annual totalisator turnover of £196,431,430.
-The industry experienced a decline beginning in the early 1960s, after the 1960 UK Betting and Gaming Act permitted off-course cash betting.
-Sponsorship, limited television coverage, and the later abolition of on-course betting tax have partially offset this decline.
+In recent years animal welfare organisations have raised concerns regarding injury rates, breeding practices, euthanasia of injured or uncompetitive dogs, and post-racing traceability, which had led to reforms, particularly in the United Kingdom with the 'Welfare of Racing Greyhounds Regulations 2010' and Australia with the 'Greyhound Racing Act 2017 No 13'.